The Importance of Having a Relationship With Your Child's Pediatrician

 Building a relationship with your child’s entire care team, from the pediatric provider, nursing staff and the friendly faces that greet you when you arrive, will make your child’s experience more pleasant as well.
 Your child’s PCP should be where you start for questions about your child’s health.
 Their job is to keep your child as healthy as possible, so your kids can reach their full potential!
+This is especially true now as we navigate through COVID-19 and the rapid changes we are all experiencing in our schools and community.

 Research shows that children who see the same pediatrician at visits have better health in the long run.
 Children grow and develop rapidly and getting to know your child and family can help a PCP make the best recommendations and suggest individualized care.
 Having continuity with one pediatrician has been shown to increase successful screenings at checkups and decrease how often the child has to go to the emergency department for illnesses.
 Make sure you and your child know whom their primary care provider is!